Skip to main content

 Agnes Pelton’s Spiritual Abstraction

 Delve into Pelton’s personal history, the influence of California New Age on her work and her place within the context of occult artists and thinkers in this talk by curator Gilbert Vicario.
-Vicario is the curator of a recent exhibition, Agnes Pelton: Desert Transcendentalist, the first survey of the painter in more than twenty two years.
+Vicario was the curator of a recent exhibition, Agnes Pelton: Desert Transcendentalist, the first survey of the painter in more than twenty two years.
 A virtual talk presented by Albuquerque Museum premiered on July 11, 2021.